exnight/exnight.github.io/README.md

 ### Deploy to GitHub pages

-The project makes use of the **master** branch as the deployment branch (instead of **gh-page**), please set another branch as the
+The project uses the **master** branch for deployment instead of the **gh-page** branch.

-- default repository branch, or
-- deployment branch

-The project triggers deployments via GitHub actions, please refer to the workflow files
+I build and deploy to GitHub pages with GitHub actions.
+You may refer to the workflow files for more details.